Sougata2006/html-css-projects/README.md

 # HTML & CSS Projects

-This repository contains my small practice projects using only HTML and CSS
+This repository contains my small practices using only HTML and CSS